-It can be tricky to recognise the difference between being sad and being depressed.
+It can be tricky to recognise the difference between being sad and experiencing depression.
 The good news is that there are plenty of resources out there to help you distinguish the difference.
 Watch below as Medibank mental health expert, Georgia Karabatsos, sheds some light on the topic.

 Signs of depression